arnavgautam/TreeHacks2015/HOLs/HOL-HTMLAppAndMobileServices/HOL.md

 It is always a good practice to validate the length of data that is submitted by users.
 In this task, you will register a script that validates the length of string data sent to the mobile service and rejects strings that are too long, in this case longer than 10 characters.

-1. Log into the [Windows Azure Management Portal] (https://manage.windowsazure.com/), click **Mobile Services**, and then click your app.
+1. Log into the [Microsoft Azure Management Portal] (https://manage.windowsazure.com/), click **Mobile Services**, and then click your app.

 	![Viewing the Mobile Services](Images/viewing-the-mobile-services.png?raw=true "Viewing the Mobile Services")